SomeWeekendReading/someweekendreading.github.io/_posts/2023-03-16-schwarzenegger-again.md

 ## So what's he done this time?

 <iframe width="400" height="224" src="https://www.youtube.com/embed/jsETTn7DehI" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
-- He speaks of his visit to Auschwitz, and the horror of that experience.
+- He spoke of his visit to Auschwitz, and the horror of that experience.
 He asked the question all good people ask themselves: how do we stop this from ever happening again?
-- Like any good facilitator of repentance, he speaks kindly and respectfully to those might already "have stumbled into the wrong direction", toward fascism and conspiracy
+- Like any good facilitator of repentance, he spoke kindly and respectfully to those might already "have stumbled into the wrong direction", toward fascism and conspiracy
   theories: "I want to speak to you before you find your regrets at the end of that path."
   His father's path "ended in misery".